nervosnetwork/ckb/rpc/README.md

 ### `get_transactions_by_lock_hash`

 Returns the transactions collection by the hash of lock script.
-Returns empty array when the `lock_hash` not indexed yet.
+Returns empty array when the `lock_hash` has not been indexed yet.

 #### Parameters